 Every CAS student will have a faculty advisor whose role focuses primarily on mentoring and academic/career planning.
 Each student who has declared a major will be assigned a faculty advisor from the department or program in which s/he is majoring.
 Each undeclared CAS student will be assigned to a CAS faculty advisor who may or may not share specific academic interests with the student, but who is prepared to help each student explore options and make decisions about a major.
 Advisors guide students in identifying educational and career goals as well as devising a plan for achieving those goals.
 For declared students, the advisor helps the student to plan a curriculum within his/her field of study and explore opportunities such as study abroad, research, and internships.
 Advisors within the student’s major department are also an invaluable resource when preparing for graduate school and/or a career.

-To look up your faculty advisor’s name, log onto My SJU.
+To look up your faculty advisor’s name, log onto the Nest.
 Click on:

 When trying to connect with your advisor, keep the following in mind:

 * All faculty maintain regular office hours

 Faculty advisors often will post office hours on their door.
 If hours are not posted for your advisor, ask the Department’s Administrative Assistant for this information.
 Office hours are an invitation for students to meet with their faculty to discuss their progress, obtain advice on courses or assistance with a problem they may be having, or simply to talk and get to know their faculty.
 If needed, you can ask your faculty advisor for an appointment outside of his/her regular office hours.
 Faculty are always willing to find time to meet with students.

 * Faculty have a lot of things going on (classes, research, etc.)